digitalrebar/digitalrebar/README.md

   object will be saved in the variable pointed to by SaveAs, otherwise the matcher will fail.

-* GetAttrib

-  Takes a YAML object that specifies the attrib to get, the object to get it from, and the variable to save the retrieved value to.
+* GetAttrib: Takes a YAML object that specifies the attrib to get, the object to get it from, and the variable to save the retrieved value to.
 The YAML object has the following format:

       ---
       Attrib: string